equivalent/dummy-sinatra-puma-socket-docker-app/README.md

 ## Notes

 * This is a demo app.
-Be sure to alter any config according to your needs
+Be sure to fork and alter any config according to your needs
 * If you want some NginX example check https://gist.github.com/ctalkington/4448153#file-nginx-conf-L4 or